fraivone/chessengine/docs/index.md

     Here is an example:
     > This node is a `WHITE` node, we call it `this`.
 It was being searched from a parent `BLACK` node called `paren`.
 The parent `BLACK` node had already had some of his children searched.
 During the search, he had already found one node which guaranteed a score of `beta`.
 The searched node instead (`WHITE`), even if fully searched, would return something > `beta`.
 Indeed `this` is a `WHITE` node which will pick the highest value.
 Therefore, the search for `this` can stop here and this node's score is `>=score`.
 * **prunedAlpha** this node was only partially searched.
 At some point the condition `score < alpha` occurred.
 Therefore this node's score is `<=score`.

+### Iterative deepening [partial]
+Given a search to a level >1, the last level will always contain most of the moves to be checked.
+Iterative deepening takes advantage of this idea.
+1. Given a search to depth `d` it starts searching at `depth = 1`, consequently updating the transposition table.
+1. Then it searches at the deeper tree level.
+However, now it takes advantage of the transposition table:
+    1. If the transposition table has info on this position at a sufficient depth (`d-2`), return that move and saves time
+    1. If the transposition table has info on this position *but* at a *shallower* depth, use the info to order to moves.
+Possibly pruning more moves.
+    1. **TOTHINK** If the transposition table stored not only the best move, but let's say the first n best moves, I could order even better
+1. In the end, it returns the best move when depth `d` is reached.

+In my code, this has proven to be only 10% slower than a normal minmax search.
+The huge advantage is that I can now search with a time constraint:
+1. Assign `x` seconds for the search and a max depth of `d`
+1. Start a clock and a search with the iterative deepening.
+    1. If `d` is reached, return the best move.
+    1. If `x` seconds have passed, return the best move found at whichever depth.